cepthomas/ClipExplorer/README.md

 ones available on your box.
 (Hint- VirtualMidiSynth).

 # Usage
-The simple UI shows a tree directory navigator on the left and standard audio transport family of controls on the right.
+- The simple UI shows a tree directory navigator on the left and standard audio transport family of controls on the right.
   Depending on file choice, audio or midi specific controls will be shown.
-Files can have tags applied for the purpose of filtering.
-Click on the settings icon to get your options.
+- Files can have tags applied for the purpose of filtering.
+- Click on the settings icon to get your options.
+- Some midi files with single instruments are sloppy with the channel numbers so there are a couple of options for simple remapping.
+- TODO Need better docs!

 # Third Party
 This application uses these FOSS components: